 - Increase awareness of high performance home benefits

 - Build a solid infrastructure for delivering building science education

 - Conduct the DOE Zero Energy Ready Home Student Design Competition that complements DOE's Solar Decathlon building competition and emphasizes practical, high performance homes that can be implemented by the home building industry.

 Race to Zero Student Design Competition

 In April 2014, twenty-eight teams from U.S. and Canadian universities competed in the inaugural Race to Zero Student Design Competition.
 Teams presented their zero energy ready home designs to panels of industry experts, who evaluated teams on their design and construction packages, project plans, and energy-saving strategies.
-View the results.
-Registration is now open for the 2015 competition; apply by December 15, 2014.
+View the 2014 results.
+The 2015 Race to Zero Student Design Competition will be held at the National Renewable Energy Laboratory on April 18-20, 2015.
+Registration is now closed.

 Below you will find information about and links to resources and university-level curricula based on the latest advances in building science.